Deltares/hydromt_wflow/docs/getting_started/installation.rst

 Use this if you are already familiar with Conda environments or need tighter control over package versions.

 Pixi is a project-based environment manager that simplifies dependency handling and environment reproducibility.
-It is our recommended option for new projects because it handles both Conda and PyPI dependencies in a streamlined way and ensures consistency across installations.
+It is our recommended option for developers or if you would like to update the code because it handles both Conda and PyPI dependencies in a streamlined way and ensures consistency across installations.
 Pixi is especially useful if you want to encapsulate HydroMT-Wflow and its dependencies within a project environment without manually managing Conda channels or environments.

 Choose Conda if you want flexibility and integration with existing workflows, and Pixi if you prefer a streamlined project-oriented installation with minimal manual configuration.